Israel's plan to take over Gaza City stirs fears for civilians and hostages

 It’s unclear how many people are still in Gaza City.
 Hundreds of thousands fled under evacuation orders in the opening weeks of the conflict, but many returned during a ceasefire earlier this year.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press writers Melanie Lidman and Sam Mednick in Tel Aviv, Israel, Danica Kirka in London, Michelle Price in Washington, Joseph Krauss in Ottawa, Ontario, and Fanny Brodersen in Berlin contributed.
+Associated Press writers Melanie Lidman and Sam Mednick in Tel Aviv, Israel, Danica Kirka in London, Michelle Price in Washington, Joseph Krauss in Ottawa, Ontario, Edith M. Lederer at the United Nations and Fanny Brodersen in Berlin contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war